toonMarty/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3-paths.
 A script that counts the  number of directories in a path 4-globals_variables.
 A script that prints global variables 5-local_variables.
-Ascript that prints local variables and functions
+Ascript that prints local variables and functions 6-create_local_variable.
+A script that creates a local variable BEST with value School